RedBearAK/toshy/README.md

 # Current status: Stable Beta (Please Read)

+**2025-07-10 UPDATE**: Substantial refactoring of multiple internal components has taken place.
+There should be very little obvious external sign of the changes, but submit issues if you run into problems.

 **2025-07-01 UPDATE**: Added experimental support for fully `asyncio` implementation of multi-tap functionality.
 Have a key or combo do different things based on how many times it's tapped within the time limit (25ms default).
 Does not affect other remaps that aren't marked as multi-tap.

 **2025-06-15 UPDATE**: Added support for Mageia (similar to OpenMandriva and descended from Mandrake/Mandriva distros).